alpernkanli/BehaviouralCloning/README.md

 The training is made by using python generators.By using fit_generator function in Keras, it became easy.
 The batches of 100 images are generated from the original Udacity data with data augmentation techniques, and this is made 20 times per epoch.
 Training for 4 epochs was enough for a smooth driving.

+# Experimental

+There are also working models with 16x16 and 8x8 sized image inputs, and really small networks in the "Experimental" section.

 # Future Plans

 1- Make the network as small as possible